vagabond1215/RPG/README.md

   - `data/game/party.ts` – party structs, resources, effects, and NPC proficiency policy
   - `data/game/locations.ts` – city and region definitions with map references

+### Referencing image assets

+When a UI feature depends on an image that is not yet available, keep the code pointed at the final path so the asset loads automatically once it is added.
+Commit an empty placeholder named for the missing file (for example, `rest.png.gitkeep`) so Git tracks the exact asset location without requiring temporary artwork.

 Additional functionality will be added over time.

 ### Trainers